logjperry/CBAS/README.md

 CBAS is a suite of tools for phenotyping complex animal behaviors.
 It is designed to automate classification of behaviors from active live streams of video data and provide a simple interface for visualizing and analyzing the results.
 CBAS currently supports automated inferencing from state-of-the-art machine learning vision models including DeepEthogram (DEG) and Deeplabcut (DLC).
 CBAS also includes an attentive LSTM (A-LSTM) sequence model, which is designed to be more robust and more accurate than the original DEG sequence model.

-Written and maintained solely by Logan Perry, a post-bac in the Jones Lab at Texas A&M University.
+Written and maintained by Logan Perry, a post-bac in the Jones Lab at Texas A&M University.

 * CBAS was designed with circadian behavior monitoring in mind!
 Here's a visual of what CBAS can do (the behaviors are not set in stone, and can be changed to fit the user's needs).
 <p align="center">